TUDB-Labs/MixLoRA/README.md

   "expand_side": "right"
 }
 ```
 This is an example of LoRA training configuration.
-You can find instructions at [README.md](./README.md).

 MixLoRA have two routing strategies: top-k routing (like *Mixtral*) and top-1 switch routing (like *Switch Transformers*), can be configured with `"routing_strategy": "mixtral"` or `"routing_strategy": "switch"`.